 The latter two customers states are where you can start to really harness the power of loyalty.
 In the business buyer relationship it is even more important to harness personalisation to improve the customer experience.
 Loyal customers don't just appear overnight, they require time, effort, thought and attention

-Here are some tips to think about before starting a loyalty programme:
+Here are some tips to think about before starting a business to business loyalty programme:

 All of these can be targeted using a loyalty programme and with good campaign software, like that provided by LoyaltyStream, you can target multiple behaviours and actions at once.
 The key to creating the metrics behind these campaigns is to understand what value you would attribute to each action or behaviour.
 What is it worth to your business?
 Once you know that, you can start to create the rules around your programme.